 - Riverworld: Everyone respawns at a random location whenever they die.
 One character takes the "Suicide Express" trying to reach his destination (and evade pursuit).
 He kills himself so many times that he is eventually informed that he's reached the upper bound of lives and is very likely to not come back with each following death.

-- Doctor Who: Time Lords can come back to life up to twelve times after being killed, for a total of thirteen lives.
+- Doctor Who: Through the process of regeneration, Time Lords can come back to life up to twelve times after being killed (though they become a brand new person in the process), for a total of thirteen lives.
+While it is possible for a Time Lord to be granted a new regeneration cycle, it is only something that is allowed under very special circumstances.

 - The Master actually did run out during the classic series, but got around it via body-snatching.
-He was then resurrected by the Time Lords during the Time War and given a full regeneration cycle... only to "die" spiting the Doctor and suffer a sabotaged resurrection.
+They were resurrected by the Time Lords during the Time War (an event more explicitly discussed in the spin-off audio "Day of the Master") and given a full regeneration cycle as part of the deal.

-- In the episode "Let's Kill Hitler", The Doctor is drugged with a lethal poison, and cannot regenerate to save himself.
+- In "Let's Kill Hitler", the Doctor is drugged with a lethal poison, and cannot regenerate to save himself.
 Fortunately for him, River Song cures him by burning through her remaining regenerations all at once.

 - Series 7 reveals that the Eleventh Doctor has already used up all of his regenerations, the two uncounted ones being the War Doctor and the Metacrisis Doctor, and his (permanent) death becomes a plot point.
 (Again.)

-- As of Series 8, the Twelth Doctor (Peter Capaldi) is stated to be an exception to the rule of the ultimate number of regenerations, and had to bend the rules quite seriously in order to get that far, so we don't know how many he has left in this new cycle.
+- As of Series 8, the Twelfth Doctor (Peter Capaldi) is stated to be an exception to the rule of the ultimate number of regenerations, and had to bend the rules quite seriously to get that far.
+Not even he knows how many he has left.
+The reason for the exception is because in "The Time of the Doctor", the Time Lords granted the Doctor a brand new regeneration cycle.
+As such, he has at least twelve more lives at his disposal.